How to Make a Budget: Simple Steps for Financial Success

 Cash Envelope System

-Stop spending in that category for the rest of the month because when an envelope is empty, you’re finished until next period.
-This system is best suited for individuals who frequently overspend on their card or have physical limitations.
+Stop spending in that category for the rest of the month because when an envelope is empty, you’re finished until the next period.
+This system is best suited for individuals who frequently overspend on their card.

 Tip: You can achieve this digitally by setting up separate sub-accounts for each category.